-Sanctions may include detention, Saturday detention, exclusion from school visits and withdrawal of privileges or suspension.
+Sanctions may include after school detention, DH Detention, Headmaster's Saturday detention, exclusion from school visits and withdrawal of privileges or suspension.
 In particularly serious and/or persistent cases, the bully should expect permanent exclusion.

-The Senior Deputy will inform other members of staff as appropriate as soon as possible.
+The Deputy Head Pastoral will inform other members of staff as appropriate as soon as possible.
+Parents of students involved will also be informed of the situation and investigation at the appropriate time.